 On July 14, 2010, the Corporation entered into a reimbursement and indemnification agreement with Fifth Third Bank ("Fifth Third"), pursuant to which Fifth Third issued a letter of credit for the repayment of amounts borrowed by an affiliate under a \$20.0 million two-year revolving line of credit provided by Fifth Third and the Corporation agreed to reimburse Fifth Third for any amounts funded under the letter of credit.
 Additionally, on July 13, 2010, the Corporation provided Bank of America, N.A. with a guarantee of \$12.4 million of payment obligations of the Corporation's affiliate under certain equipment lease agreements.
-The affiliate has agreed to reimburse and indemnify the Corporation for any payments and expenses the Corporation may incur from either the reimbursement and indemnification performance under these outstanding letters of credit of \$10.9 million.
-Certain of these underlying obligations are accrued on the Corporation's balance sheet.
+The affiliate has agreed to reimburse and indemnify the Corporation for any payments and expenses the Corporation may incur from either the reimbursement and indemnification agreement or the guarantee agreement.
+The Corporation holds a subordinate lien of the affiliate's assets as collateral for potential payments under the reimbursement and indemnification agreement.
+As of December 31, 2010, no payments have been made under the guarantee arrangements.